The more you know, the better equipped you are for your DUI case & your DUI defense.

 Your license could be suspended.
 However, there are many defenses to DMV hearings and that is why you need to talk with a DUI lawyer.
 If the hearing is won, you may suffer no suspension at all.

 7. How much will this cost?

 This question is difficult to answer because each case is different and require different amounts of time to effectively defend.

 We charge a "flat fee."
 This means that we do not charge hourly.
 We quote you a fee for service that typically includes court appearances and the DMV hearing.
 Please do not hesitate to call so that we can meet with you and give you a quote for your case.
-We know these are tough economic times for everyone, and offer payment plans.
 We also accept all major credit cards.

 8. Can I get my criminal record expunged?

 After a conviction of a crime, you may be able to have your criminal record cleared.
 This is usually referred to as an "expungement."
 Having your record expunged will depend on the specifics of your case.